1. Overview

 Output:

-- ErrorMessage (string): Error message description, returns empty string on success.
+- ErrorMessage (string): Error details if any, empty string otherwise.

 Options: